 The unit is powered by one or more DC power sources connected to its input ports.
-The setting of these power supplies has to be chosen in a way that the test are not influenced by the lack of DC power and the maximum ratings of the units are not exceeded.
-The voltage of the DC power supply has to be stable during the measurement.
+The setting of these power supplies shall be chosen in a way that the tests are not influenced by the lack of DC power and the maximum ratings of the units are not exceeded.
+The voltage of the DC power supply shall be stable during the measurement.
 At the output port a variable load is connected.